s0urav6529/File_Sharing_API/README.md

 If the file with the provided privateKey does not exist, a 404 error is returned with the message "The file does not exist."

+# API Documentation for Integration and Unit Testing

+## Introduction

+This document provides theoretical documentation for the integration and unit testing of an API.
+The API in question is a file management system that allows users to upload, download, and delete files.
+The testing is divided into two parts: Integration Testing and Unit Testing.

+## Integration Testing

+Integration testing involves testing the API as a whole to ensure that its various components work together seamlessly.
+The focus is on testing the API's endpoints and their interactions.

+### Test Environment Setup

+To perform integration tests, we use the following tools and libraries:

+- **Supertest**: A library for making HTTP requests to the API.
+- **Chai**: A test assertion library.
+- **Chai-Http**: A plugin for Chai to make HTTP requests.
+- **fs**: Node.js's file system module for handling file operations.
+- **mime**: A library for working with MIME types.
+- **tmp**: A library for creating temporary files and directories.
+- **path**: Node.js's path module for working with file paths.

+### Integration Test Suite

+#### 1. Uploading a File

+- Test Description: This test ensures that files can be uploaded successfully through the API.
+- Test Steps:
+  1. Generate a temporary file with random content.
+  2. Attach the file to the API request.
+  3. Verify that the API returns a status code of 200.
+- Expected Outcome: The file should be uploaded successfully.

+#### 2. Downloading a File

+- Test Description: This test checks the ability to download a file by its public key.
+- Test Steps:
+  1. Send an HTTP GET request to the API with the public key of the file to download.
+  2. Verify that the API returns a status code of 200 and the correct MIME type.
+- Expected Outcome: The file should be successfully downloaded with the correct MIME type.

+#### 3. Deleting a File

+- Test Description: This test verifies the ability to delete a file by its private key.
+- Test Steps:
+  1. Send an HTTP DELETE request to the API with the private key of the file to delete.
+  2. Verify that the API returns a status code of 200.
+- Expected Outcome: The file should be deleted successfully.

+## Unit Testing

+Unit testing focuses on testing individual functions and components of the API in isolation.
+In this case, we will test the controller functions responsible for handling file operations.

+### Controller Functions

+#### 1. `uploadResponse`

+- Test Description: This unit test checks the behavior of the `uploadResponse` function, which handles file upload requests.
+- Test Scenarios:
+  1. Test that the function returns a JSON response with public and private keys when a file is uploaded.
+  2. Test that the function returns a 400 status with an error message if no file is uploaded.
+- Expected Outcomes:
+  1. The function should return a JSON response with keys when a file is uploaded.
+  2. The function should return a 400 status with an error message if no file is uploaded.

+#### 2. `getResponse`

+- Test Description: This unit test examines the behavior of the `getResponse` function, which handles file download requests.
+- Test Scenarios:
+  1. Test that the function returns the file content with the correct MIME type.
+  2. Test that the function returns a 404 status with an error message if the file does not exist.
+- Expected Outcomes:
+  1. The function should return the file content with the correct MIME type.
+  2. The function should return a 404 status with an error message if the file does not exist.

+#### 3. `deleteResponse`

+- Test Description: This unit test evaluates the behavior of the `deleteResponse` function, which handles file deletion requests.
+- Test Scenarios:
+  1. Test that the function returns a 200 status with a success message on successful deletion.
+  2. Test that the function returns a 404 status with an error message if the file does not exist.
+- Expected Outcomes:
+  1. The function should return a 200 status with a success message on successful deletion.
+  2. The function should return a 404 status with an error message if the file does not exist.

+## Conclusion

+This documentation outlines the integration and unit testing procedures for the file management API.
+Integration tests ensure that the API functions correctly as a whole, while unit tests verify the behavior of individual components and controller functions.
+A successful testing process helps ensure the reliability and functionality of the API.